vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 # Part I --- Training for robustness with standard machine learning

 ## Motivation
-We will begin this chapter with a question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_
+We begin with a question: _how can we train a neural network to be more robust within a chosen $\epsilon$?_ Machine learning has a long tradition of methods for this, and two dominate.
+One re-trains the network on additional data drawn from inside the
-The long tradition of robustifying neural networks in machine learning has a few methods ready.
-For example, we can re-train the networks with new data that was augmented using images within the desired $\epsilon$-balls, or generate adversarial examples (sample images closest to the boundary of the $\epsilon$-ball) during training.
-Let us briefly explore these approaches.
+$\epsilon$-balls around the training points; the other generates adversarial examples, the points inside each ball on which the network is closest to changing its answer, as training proceeds.
+We will look at both, after first seeing how robust a network trained in the ordinary way turns out to be.

 ## Training with Loss Functions
 Humans learn by making mistakes.
 The same is true of neural networks.
 Loss functions are a way of measuring the "magnitude" of a mistake made by a neural network.
 For a given training input, loss functions compute a penalty proportional to the difference between the output of the network and the _true_ output (i.e., the training label).
 Formally, this is written as follows: